parallelcc/MiCTS/README_en.md

 This issue should not occur when the `System trigger service` is set to `CSHelper` in the Module Settings

+## Translation Contributing

+You can contribute translation through [Crowdin](https://crowdin.com/project/micts)

+If you need to contribute a new language, please submit an issue first

 ## Star History

 <a href="https://star-history.com/#parallelcc/micts&Date">